 Nevada Domestic Violence Victims Bulletin Poster Required

-The Domestic Violence Victims Bulletin is a domestic violence law poster by the Nevada Department Of Business and Industry.
+The Domestic Violence Victims Bulletin is a labor law posters poster by the Nevada Department Of Business and Industry.
 This is a mandatory posting for all employers in Nevada, and businesses who fail to comply may be subject to fines or sanctions.

 This poster, in English, serves as a notice to employees in regards to domestic violence that must be posted in a conspicuous location for employees to read.